Ireland '23 - Day 1 - Dublin arrival

 return to mdimage index

 On Friday, Oct.
-13, my flight to DUB arrived at 11 am, where I enjoyed strolling around Terminal 2 with a Nero coffee, before going downstairs & catching the T84 Express Bus into the City.
+13, my Chicago - Dublin flight arrived at 11 am to Terminal 2.
+After getting luggage I got a Nero coffee & enjoyed strolling around for 20 minutes.
+Downstairs I caught the T84 Express Bus into the City.
 The last of five stops is the Harcourt LUAS tram station, a short walk to Iveagh Garden Hotel, where I checked in before 1 pm.

-I had reserved a 'Ciy Pod' budget room, down one level, and even for one person, it was tiny, only as wide as the bed was long, maybe 78 inches.
-There was no closet and only two hooks to hang clothes.
+I had reserved a 'Ciy Pod' budget room, down one level, which even for one person was too tiny, only as wide as the bed was long, maybe 78 inches.
+There was no closet & only two hooks to hang clothes.
+(Two persons staying here would be a bad idea, no matter how much you like them.)

-Above the bed, a pop-out window opened at street level & brought in the sound of trams & people walking by, but thankfully it faced a side lane.
+Above the bed, a narrow pop-out window opened at street level & brought the sound of trams & people walking by, but Harcourt is not that busy of a street, and thankfully it faced a side lane.

-Due to lack of sleep on the Atlantic crossing, I tried to nap around 2 pm, but a nearby construction site, in the excavation phase, generated a constant barrage of banging & metal-scraping sounds, so I took a walk, and Iveagh Gardens was just around the corner.
+Due to lack of sleep on the Atlantic crossing, I tried to nap around 2 pm, but an adjacent construction site, in the excavation phase, generated a constant barrage of banging & metal-scraping sounds, so I gave in & took a walk, and Iveagh Gardens was just around the corner.

 Dublin lies at 53+ degrees north, and the 4th image shows the low angle of sunlight on a fall afternoon.